ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs: Details of Experimental Results

 \subsection{Details of Ablation Study}

-We analyze ChronoSpike on the DBLP and Tmall datasets with different training ratios to validate the contribution of each core component to its performance.
+We analyze ChronoSpike on the DBLP, Tmall, and Patent datasets with different training ratios to validate the contribution of each core component to its performance.
 We systematically removed or replaced the key modules, as shown in Table~\ref{tab:ablation_node_cl}.
-The results show that removing the temporal transformer results in the largest drop in performance, with both Micro and Macro F1 scores decreasing by about 3-5\%.
-This component captures global long-range dependencies that local spiking dynamics alone cannot address.
-Similarly, the removal of adaptive LIF neurons consistently led to worse results.
-This confirms that learnable membrane time constants and dynamics are crucial to effectively model complex temporal patterns.
-Further ablations show that the model is not immune to other design choices.
-Removing the attentive aggregator and using mean pooling caused a moderate drop, particularly on the dense Tmall graph.
-This highlights the value of adaptive neighbor weighting in this study.
-The contrastive loss provides a consistent regularization benefit.
-Crucially, ChronoSpike consistently outperformed the ReLU-based continuous variant (w/o SNN) and the LSTM baseline.
-This indicates that the combination of sparse spiking dynamics, which are effective at filtering noise, and a global transformer readout performs better than standard continuous activations or recurrent propagation.
-Finally, the complete failure of the static baseline, particularly on DBLP, where the performance drops to as low as 4.56\%, confirms that effective dynamic graph learning fundamentally requires temporal modeling.
+Removing the temporal Transformer results in the largest performance drop on DBLP and Tmall, with both Micro and Macro F1 scores decreasing by about 3--5\%, confirming that this component captures global long-range dependencies that local spiking dynamics alone cannot address.
+On Patent, the drop is smaller but still consistent ($\approx$2.7--3.1\%), reflecting that its shorter temporal horizon (T=25) reduces the relative advantage of global temporal attention; nonetheless, the Transformer remains beneficial across all settings.
+Similarly, the removal of adaptive LIF neurons consistently led to worse results on all three datasets, confirming that learnable membrane time constants are crucial to effectively model complex temporal patterns.
+Removing the attentive aggregator and using mean pooling caused a moderate but consistent drop across datasets, with the effect most pronounced on the dense Tmall graph.
+On Patent, the attention ablation yields among the lowest component-level scores at most training ratios (e.g., 0.8240 Mi-F1 at 80\%), though at 60\% the ReLU variant scores slightly lower, suggesting that both spatial attention and spike-based computation contribute meaningfully on large-scale graphs.
+The contrastive loss provides a consistent regularization benefit across all three datasets and training ratios.